Skip to Content

 Key Specs ASTM F2413 Steel Toe, EH Rated, Goodyear Welt, Duratread Outsole.

 Miles’ Take: These are the boots I pull on when the job is dangerous.
-I’ve dropped gate hinges on the steel toe and walked through chemical spills in the shop—the Sierra handles it all.
-It’s heavier than a composite boot, but for pure armor, it’s a real “tank” of a work boot.
+I’ve put them through the kind of abuse farm boots normally see — impacts, mud, manure, and long days on hard surfaces.
+It’s heavier than a composite boot, but for pure armor, it’s a solid work boot.

 Check Latest Price on Amazon